MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 ### Define code settings with .vscode\settings.json

-Visual Studio reads limited settings from a file named *settings.json*, when the file is located in a directory named *.vscode*.
+Visual Studio reads limited settings from a file named *settings.json*, when the file is located in a folder named *.vscode*.

 This functionality is provided for codebases previously developed in Visual Studio Code.
 Currently, the only setting read from the *.vscode\settings.json* file is `files.exclude`.
 This setting is used to filter files visually in **Solution Explorer** and from some search tools.

 You can have multiple *.vscode\settings.json* files in your codebase.
-Settings read from this file are applied to the parent directory of *.vscode* and all of its subdirectories.
+Settings read from this file are applied to the parent folder of *.vscode* and all of its subfolders.

 ### Configure Git files with .gitignore

 You can use a *.gitignore* file to let Git know which files to ignore when applying source control.
 The *.gitignore* files are commonly included as part of a codebase so the settings can be shared with all developers of the codebase.
 Visual Studio reads patterns in *.gitignore* files to filter items visually and from some search tools.

-Settings read from the *.gitignore* file are applied to its parent directory and all subdirectories.
+Settings read from the *.gitignore* file are applied to its parent folder and all subfolders.

 ## Related content